boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

   + We are referencing the TEB address using the GS register.
 This is a Windows internals operating system functionality.
   + We are telling the processor to move the 8 byte value at `TEB+0x60` into the `RBX` register.
   + Our PEB Adress is at `TEB+0x60`.
-+ Now that we have our 2 instruction in, we press `F7` to step forward and execute our instructions.
++ Now that we have our 2 instructions in, we press `F7` to step forward and execute our instructions.
 ![](/assets/images/whereAmIBof/pebAddress.png)
 + The address of the PEB is in `RBX` and is `0x31E000`.